 - Evaluate any accessories installed by you or the dealer.
 Great audio system?
 Put that on the list.
 Same with other features, like upgraded wheels.
 Include them and, again, gather the receipts.

 - What about incidentals?
 Those would be taxes, registration, title and any other fees.
 Your car insurance is supposed to cover those so make sure they’re part of the settlement.

 - Check to see if that rental car you needed after the crash is part of your coverage; make sure you get reimbursed if it is.

 What should you do if you’re not happy with the settlement?

 If the insurer’s offer leaves you cold, start looking for satisfaction by comparing the appraiser’s analysis with your own, referring to those documents you’ve gathered.
 If still displeased, present your case to the insurer and ask for a larger, fairer payout.

-III spokesman Michael Barry says that some insurers may have a complaint division that can help forge a compromise.
-But if yours doesn't budge, Barry notes that each state has a department of insurance that regulates all forms of coverage, including vehicle.
+Insurance Information Institute spokesman Michael Barry says that some insurers may have a complaint division that can help forge a compromise.
+But if yours doesn’t budge, Barry notes that each state has an insurance department regulating all forms of coverage, including vehicle.

 Go to your state’s website to see if the department shows you how to challenge a settlement.
 Barry says most states have consumer advocates that can give you information and advice on filing a complaint.

 Still unhappy?
 Then Barry says an arbitrator may help resolve the dispute.
 Your insurer may suggest one as part of the process or you can consider getting one on your own at American Arbitration Association.